MicrosoftDocs/windows-dev-docs/hub/powertoys/shortcut-guide.md

 # Windows key shortcut guide

-This guide uses PowerToys to display common keyboard shortcuts that use the Windows key.
+This guide displays common keyboard shortcuts that use the Windows key.

 ## Getting started